 7. Use advocacy to grow your brand

-According to Digital Marketing Institute, 49% of consumers depend on influencer recommendations.
+According to Digital Marketing Institute, 49% of consumers depend on influencer recommendation.
 Moreover “Facebook is the most influential social media channel with 19% of purchasing decisions being influenced by the platform”.

 Influencers’ fans trust them because they believe they are experts in the subject they deal with.
 Seeing a Key Opinion Leader recommend a product, they believe that it must be good and worth having.